Billionaires for Wealthcare: Modus operandi

-They are always friendly and polite to reform opponents, making sure to thank them profusely for fighting to protect their supposed fortunes.
-Likewise they adopt a polite but faux taunting posture towards pro reform advocates.
-Often these tactics create confusion, with reform opponents returning their friendly gestures and supporters responding angrily back.
+They were always friendly and polite to reform opponents, making sure to thank them profusely for fighting to protect their supposed fortunes.
+Likewise they adopted a polite but faux taunting posture towards pro reform advocates.
+Often these tactics created confusion, with reform opponents returning their friendly gestures and supporters responding angrily back.

 History

-There were some remnants of the older Billionaires For Bush (B4B) members around the country that were beginning to push back against the Tea Party madness.
-The "Billionaires For Wealthcare" name was created and first used by a small group in Phoenix, AZ.
-Their first action was on August 22 2009 at a Tea Party Protest at Representative Harry Mitchell's office.
+At the time, there had been some remnants of the older Billionaires for Bush (B4B) members around the country that were beginning to push back against the Tea Party.
+The "Billionaires for Wealthcare" name was created and first used by a small group in Phoenix, AZ.
+Their first action was on August 22, 2009, at a Tea Party Protest at Representative Harry Mitchell's office.
 They created the website and owned the domain.
-Local activist/videographer, Dennis Gilman, recorded the Billionaires encounter with the Tea Party protesters and produced an excellent video that garnered much media attention.
+Local activist/videographer, Dennis Gilman, recorded the Billionaires encounter with the Tea Party protesters and produced a video that garnered much media attention.

-Another group in North Carolina, led by Chase Foster, also began similar actions in the same time frame.
+Another group in North Carolina, led by Chase Foster, also began similar actions in the same timeframe.

-After the media attention from the Arizona action, the Phoenix group decided to hand over the domain to the original Billionaires For Bush activists in New York.
+After the media attention from the Arizona action, the Phoenix group decided to hand over the domain to the original Billionaires for Bush activists in New York.
 They were more capable in managing the website and expanding the movement in the same ways they had with B4B.
 They united the groups in AZ, NC and other cities under the B4W banner.